Are you thinking about having your wedding in your backyard (or in someone else’s backyard)?

 What do you wear to casual backyard wedding?

 You can stick to tradition and wear the dream dress that you have had your eye on for a year, or you can make it really casual and get a beautiful white dress from Forever 21 or Lulus for $50-$100.
 Or you can skip the white dress and wear whatever you like.
 Make this wedding day about you and your partner.
-Do whatever makes you the most happy.
+Do whatever makes you the happiest.

 Follow us on Instagram for lots of wedding photo inspiration, planning tips and funny wedding memes.